NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 In the codebase you will find a project called NextGenSoftware.OASIS.API.FrontEnd.Unity, which shows how the ProfileManager found inside the OASIS API Core (NextGenSoftware.OASIS.API.Core) is used.
 When you instantiate the ProfileManager you inject into a Storage Provider that implements the IOASISStorage interface.
 Currently the only provider implemented is the HoloOASIS Provider.

-The actual Our World Unity code is not currently stored in this repo due to size restrictions but we may consider using GitHub LGE later on.
+The actual Our World Unity code is not currently stored in this repo due to size restrictions but we may consider using GitHub LFS (Large File Storage) later on.
 We are also looking at GitLab and other alternatives to see if they allow greater storage capabilities free out of the box (since we are currently working on a very tight budget but you could change that by donating below! ;-) ).

+As with the rest of the project, if you have any suggestions we would love to hear from you! :)

 ## .NET HDK